 Economic and Environmental Benefits of Breastfeeding

 Not having to buy, measure and warm formula, as well as washing and sterilizing bottles can save money and time that can be spent actually enjoying your baby.
 But, there are other benefits that most people don’t consider.
 Breastfeeding contributes not only to the improved health of children and mothers, but also economically and environmentally.
-If your significant other doesn’t agree with this, you might want to consult a divorce attorney like http://www.bchanlaw.com/collaborative-divorce-attorney/
+If your significant other doesn’t agree with this, you might want to consult a divorce attorney to discuss a prenuptial agreement with https://www.bchanlaw.com/prenuptial-premarital-agreements/

 Breast milk is a naturally-renewable resource.
 It does not require packaging, shipping or disposal, which means that it does not waste scarce resources, create pollution or negatively impact the environment.
 Because, as the Surgeon General said, breastfeeding protects against a host of illnesses and diseases for both mothers and children, healthcare costs are reduced.